Interview by Arto Lehtinen

 You seemed to have toured a lot this year because you have had a few years break before going out right now and so you toured in 2002 with Benediction and Fleshcrawl.
 Was the reason you took this break because Karl wasn’t part of the band and you had a problem with David Ingram?

-B: Well we don’t like to rush albums anyway, yeah we never rush albums, and it’s ready when it’s ready.
-We were due to record it the year before but we didn’t feel that it was of good enough quality to record and that coincided with Dave Ingram becoming, well, he decided he wasn’t fit enough to do the album and had his own personal issues so it was good that we were able to get Karl back in because it’s been fantastic for the band it really has.
+B: Well, we don’t like to rush albums anyway, yeah we never rush albums, and it’s ready when it’s ready.
+We were due to record it the year before, but we didn’t feel that it was of good enough quality to record and that coincided with Dave Ingram becoming, well, he decided he wasn’t fit enough to do the album and had his own personal issues so it was good that we were able to get Karl back in because it’s been fantastic for the band it really has.

-People and fans have been expecting to see you on the road once again
+People and fans have been expecting to see you on the road once again.

-B: Yeah the fans have been absolutely brilliant to us; every single date has been fantastic hasn’t it?
+B: Yeah the fans have been absolutely brilliant to us; every single date has been fantastic, hasn’t it?

-K: Yeah, it’s every night is like a special kind of occasion, it’s like the reception we’ve got you know throughout Europe’s been so, you know warm and welcoming, it’s been something special, every night’s been something special really yeah.
+K: Yeah, it’s every night like a special kind of occasion, it’s like the reception we’ve got you know throughout Europe’s been so, you know warm and welcoming, it’s been something special, every night’s been something special really yeah.

 B: A touch of both I suppose.
 We’ve been to America twice and haven’t really had a great time.
-The first tour wasn’t too bad but I mean the last time we went over it was Karl was with us and Karl decided to leave you know, after that things fell through so it hasn’t got great memories for us put it that way.
+The first tour wasn’t too bad, but I mean the last time we went over it was Karl was with us and Karl decided to leave you to know, after that things fell through so it hasn’t got great memories for us put it that way.
 Australia was good, I wouldn’t mind going back there again.
 But you never say never to anything, there’s not anything we’ve said we’re never going there, we’re never going to do it, it’s just Europe for us just seems to be a place we find very easy to tour as America is a lot harder.

-K: So just logistically America is such a big territory to cover and the expenses involved, you know, you loose money most times touring America and the people, there’s a lot of pressure on bands
+K: So just logistically America is such a big territory to cover and the expenses involved, you know, you lose money most times touring America and the people, there’s a lot of pressure on bands

-But when you are touring Europe do you find it is easier for the bookings to be placed?
+But when you are touring Europe, do you find it is easier for the bookings to be placed?

 B: Exactly we book direct.

-K: We’ve got an established network throughout Europe which we’ve used since we started so we kind of maintain that so, yeah it’s easy for us to tour Europe.
-As I say we haven’t really written off touring America we’re just waiting for the right options to tour in our eyes.
+K: We’ve got an established network throughout Europe which we’ve used since we started, so we kind of maintain that so, yeah it’s easy for us to tour Europe.
+As I say, we haven’t really written off touring America we’re just waiting for the right options to tour in our eyes.

-When you used to tour in the early 90’s and nowadays you always have a good package of bands.
-I was like “damn” thinking “they have a good package of bands and are not coming to Finland”.
+When you used to tour in the early ’90s and nowadays you always have a good package of bands.
+I was like “damn” thinking, “they have a good package of bands and are not coming to Finland.”
 Now you have Kataklysm.
 Do you always pick up the bands personally and how do you pick up those bands for your tours as your supporting act?

-B: Well we never have any buy-on’s it’s always bands we want to play with and sure we will ask a few and we will ask who else would like to tour with us and we can see which bands we think would fit the bill best, you know it’s not just manufactured, it’s not thrown together because of money, you know so it works out really well on all our tours.
-With benediction we used to tour with them quite a lot because we enjoyed their company but now we’re experimenting a bit more from different nations, and I think that every one of our bills has you know 3 or 4 different nationalities on it so it’s good, it’s good for the scene, it’s good for us and up to now touch wood; if I find some (laughing) I can’t touch wood oh no!
+B: Well, we never have any buy-on’s it’s always bands we want to play with and sure we will ask a few and we will ask who else would like to tour with us and we can see which bands we think would fit the bill best, you know it’s not just manufactured, it’s not thrown together because of money, you know so it works out really well on all our tours.
+With benediction we used to tour with them quite a lot because we enjoyed their company, but now we’re experimenting a bit more from different nations, and I think that every one of our bills has you know 3 or 4 different nationalities on it, so it’s good, it’s good for the scene, it’s good for us and up to now touchwood; if I find some (laughing) I can’t touch wood oh no!
 (Laughing) yeah touch wood it’ll be good in the future as well.